NikPryvalov/DevOps_online_Kharkiv_2022Q1Q2/m4/task4.3/README.md

 #### 11) Display the processes of the specific user using the top command.
 > used command: top -u ubuntu
 ![screen12](https://github.com/NikPryvalov/DevOps_online_Kharkiv_2022Q1Q2/blob/main/m4/task4.3/screen/screen12.png)
 #### 12) What interactive commands can be used to control the top command?
-Give a couple ofexamples.
+Give a couple of examples.
 ```
 The 'TOP' utilite have a many keys for interactive commands, we briefly describe some one:
 n - set max number of tasks displayed